MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/show-extents.md

 ## Cluster level

+### Syntax

 `.show` `cluster` `extents` [`hot`] [`details`]

+### Output

 Shows information about extents (data shards) that are present in the cluster.
+For more information, see [Output parameters](#output-parameters).

-If `hot` is specified - shows only extents that are expected to be in the hot cache.
+* If `hot` is specified: shows only extents that are expected to be in the hot cache.

-If `details` is specified, the output will include partition details (for homogeneous extents) and the assigned data nodes.
-By default, when unspecified  both fields are unpopulated.
-It's recommended to use `details` only when necessary.
+* If `details` is specified: the output will include partition details (for homogeneous extents) and the assigned data nodes.

+> [!NOTE]
+> By default, both fields are unpopulated, unless otherwise specified.
+We recommend using `details` only when necessary.

 ## Database level

+### Syntax

 `.show` `database` *DatabaseName* `extents` [`(`*ExtentId1*`,`...`,`*ExtentIdN*`)`] [`hot`] [`details`] [`where` `tags` (`has`|`contains`|`!has`|`!contains`) *Tag1* [`and` `tags` (`has`|`contains`|`!has`|`!contains`) *Tag2*...]]

+### Output

 Shows information about extents (data shards) that are present in the specified database.
+For more information, see [Output parameters](#output-parameters).

-If `hot` is specified - shows only extents that are expected to be in the hot cache.
+* If `hot` is specified: shows only extents that are expected to be in the hot cache.

-If `details` is specified, the output will include partition details (for homogeneous extents) and the assigned data nodes.
-By default, when unspecified  both fields are unpopulated.
-It's recommended to use `details` only when necessary.
+* If `details` is specified: the output will include partition details (for homogeneous extents) and the assigned data nodes.

+> [!NOTE]
+> By default, both fields are unpopulated, unless otherwise specified.
+We recommend using `details` only when necessary.

 ## Table level